Shape of You: Background

-The song was the last song written for Sheeran's third album ÷.
+Written and recorded in 2016, "Shape of You" was the final song added to Ed Sheeran's third album ÷.
 As he had recently written all the songs he wanted for the album, the song was therefore not intended to be included in the album.
-It was conceived as a duet between Rihanna and Rudimental, but the head of the record label convinced him to keep the song for himself.
+It was first written for Little Mix and then it was conceived as a duet between Rihanna and Rudimental, but the head of the record label convinced him to keep the song for himself.
 He said: